• Home |

 Capacity

-While most .40 S&W handguns have capacities comparable to 9mm models, the .40 S&W models are typically heavier, bulkier, and more difficult to conceal.
+While most .40 S&W handguns have magazine capacities comparable to 9mm models, the .40 S&W models are typically heavier, bulkier, and more difficult to conceal.

 Cost and Availability

-10mm Auto
+10mm Auto - Honorable Mention

 Introduced in 1983, the 10mm Auto earned a ringing endorsement from defensive shooting guru Lieutenant Colonel Jeff Cooper.
-This powerful round was also favored by large government agencies, including the FBI.
+This powerful round was also previously favored by large government agencies, including the FBI.

-Although the 10mm almost fell into obsolescence, modern shooters beginning to favor this cartridge all over again.
+Although the 10mm almost fell into obsolescence, modern shooters are beginning to favor this cartridge all over again.

 Recoil

-A 180 grain projectile fired from a 2.25-pound 10mm pistol kicks the shooter’s hand with 11.4 foot-pounds of recoil energy.
+A 180-grain projectile fired from a 2.25-pound 10mm pistol kicks the shooter’s hand with 11.4 foot-pounds of recoil energy.
 That's significantly punchier than the other cartridges on our list (and even heftier than many .44 Magnum loads).

 Power and Penetration